Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Always reply to negative feedback

 Asking patients for feedback is only half the equation.
 You must also respond to reviews, especially those from unsatisfied patients.
-Based on a 2020 survey of patients, when healthcare practices don’t respond to negative feedback, the rate of patient satisfaction drops 96%.
-It’s nearly impossible to gain the loyalty of any patient if you don’t respond to their concerns.
+When healthcare practices don’t respond to negative feedback, the patient satisfaction rate drops.
+It’s nearly impossible to build loyalty if you don’t respond to their concerns.

 You may not be able to salvage every relationship with an unhappy patient, but prospective patients will see you’ve demonstrated professionalism and personal care when you address concerns.

-6. Establish expertise with blog posts and social media content
+6. Establish expertise with blog and social media content

 Take additional opportunities to attract prospective patients by publishing content that can answer their medical questions.
 You’ll grow your reputation as a thought leader in your community while giving search engines more material to find and include in relevant search results.